AviatrixSystems/Docs/HowTos/HowTo_Setup_IPMotion.rst

 2.1 Prerequisites
 -------------------------------

-Before configuring Aviatrix IPMotion Tunnel, make sure the following prerequisites are completed.
+Before setting up Aviatrix IPMotion for migration, make sure the following prerequisites are completed.

 1. Plan the Cloud Address and create an AWS VPC